Cube Solver Help

 Search Time

-If a solution is more than 20 moves then a shorter one can be found by increasing Search Time which is normally 5 seconds (by default).
+If a solution is more than 20 moves then a shorter one can be found by increasing Search Time which is normally 5 seconds (can be set as a URL parameter by using stl=N).
 Search Time is just one part of the total processing time.
 Before the Solver can search it must first make several tables for moves & symmetry operations in addition to making the large search arrays (dist).
 That takes a significant amount of time which can be seen in the log where it shows "Init + Dist Time", only the first solve within a session incurs init & dist time.
 The total amount of time to solve a random cube varies depending on the computing capability of the device you are running it on.

 After the solve completes the amount of search time used is shown below the Solve Log button.
 Also shown is the number of moves in each solve phase (phase 1 is the intermediate 3-color solution, phase 2 is the final solution).
 The display is in the form N+N which normally sums to the number of moves shown in the cube area (for solved cube).
 In some cases the sum will be larger which means that the first move in phase 2 was to the same face as the last move in phase 1 so the moves were either combined or if they cancel each other (R + R' for example) then both are removed from the sequence.
 Following the N+N display is the worker number that found the solution.